fishjam-cloud/mobile-client-sdk/packages/react-native-client/README.md

-# react-native-client
+# Fishjam Cloud React Native client

-react-native-client is a React Native wrapper for [android-client](https://github.com/fishjam-dev/android-client-sdk) and [ios-client](https://github.com/fishjam-dev/ios-client-sdk).
+`@fishjam-cloud/react-native-client` is a React Native wrapper for [android-client](https://github.com/fishjam-dev/android-client-sdk) and [ios-client](https://github.com/fishjam-dev/ios-client-sdk).
 It allows you to quickly and easily create a mobile client app in React Native for a